-9. Protection and Proper Use of Company Assets
+12. Protection and Proper Use of Company Assets

 All employees are expected to protect our assets and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on our profitability.
-Our property, such as office supplies, computer equipment, intellectual property, field equipment, vehicles and buildings, is expected to be used only for legitimate business purposes, although incidental personal use may be permitted.
-You may not, however, use our corporate name, any brand name or trademark owned or associated with ICLD or any letterhead stationary for any personal purpose.
+Our property, such as office supplies, computer equipment, buildings and products, are expected to be used only for legitimate business purposes, although incidental personal use may be permitted.
+You may not, however, use our corporate name, any brand name or trademark owned or associated with the Company or any letterhead stationery for any personal purpose.

-You may not, while acting on behalf of ICLD or while using our computing or communications equipment or facilities, either:
+You may not, while acting on behalf of the Company or while using our computing or communications equipment or facilities, either:

-access the internal computer system (also known as "hacking") or other resource of another entity without express written authorization from the entity responsible for operating that resource; or • commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam") in violation of applicable law, trafficking in contraband of any kind, or espionage.
+- access the internal computer system (also known as "hacking") or other resource of another entity without express written authorization from the entity responsible for operating that resource; or - commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam") in violation of applicable law, trafficking in contraband of any kind or espionage.